mjmartin62/mjmartin62/README.md

 ## 🌟 About Me

-- 🔭 Currently working on: Testing LLM behavior with a robotic articulator
+- 🔭 Currently working on: Testing LLM behavior with a robotic articulator and developing an augmented PID controller with sensor fusion
-- 📚 Currently Learning: Sensor Fusion and TinyML with Real-Time Systems
+- 📚 Currently Learning: Sensor Fusion and FreeRTOS for Real-Time Systems
 - ⚡ Fun fact: I enjoy building physical systems that move and interact with thier environment autonomously

 ## 🛠 Skills and Tools